Choose another writer in this calendar:

 At the age of twenty Galeano started his career as a journalist, with little formal schooling.
 He was the editor-in-chief of Marcha, an influential weekly journal, which had such contributors as Mario Vargas Llosa, Mario Benedetti, Manuel Maldonado Denis and Roberto Fernández Retamar.
 For two years he edited the daily Épocha and worked as editor-in-chief of the University Press (1965-1973).
 As a result of the military coup of 1973, he was imprisoned and then forced to leave Uruguay.
 By that time he had published a novel, Los fantasmas del día del léon, y otros relatos (1967) and several books on politics and culture.
 In Argentina he founded and edited a cultural magazine, Crisis.

 Las venas abiertas de América Latina (The Open Veins of Latin America), written in just three months, made Galeano one of the most widely read Latin American writers.
 It was the first book by the author to be translated into English.
 Also a copy of the book ended in the hands of President Obama when Venezueland President Hugo Chávez gave it to him as a present.
 In the well-documented series of essays the central theme was the exploitation of natural resources of Latin America since the arrival of European powers at the end of the 15th century.
 The Open Veins of Latin America was written "in the style of a novel about love or about pirates", as the author himself said.
+Decades later, on the 43rd anniversary of the books publication, Galeano disavowed his work.
+"I wouldn’t be capable of reading this book again; I’d keel over," he said.
+"For me, this prose of the traditional left is extremely leaden, and my physique can’t tolerate it."

 In 1975 Galeano received the prestigious Casa de las Américas prize for his novel La cancion de nosotros.
 After the military coup of 1976 in Argentina, his name was added to the lists of those condemned by the death squads and he moved to Spain.
 Galeano lived mainly on the Catalan coast, where he made a living as a writer and journalist, and started to work on his masterpiece, Memory of Fire.
 In 1978 Galeano received again Casa de las Américas prize, this time for largely autobiographical work, Días y noches de amor y de guerra.